Kilbau/LEO_Tools/README.md

 ## List of current HDAs:
 ### SOP:
-* variantMerge: Merges Geometry and adds a variant attribute to be used with the H18 "copy to points"-SOP.
+* **variantMerge**: Merges Geometry and adds a variant attribute to be used with the H18 "copy to points"-SOP.
-* !WIP! alignPoint: Align Geometry to another Geometry based on a selected Point (currently only one point for Source and Target supported)
+* **!WIP! alignPoint**: Align Geometry to another Geometry based on a selected Point (currently only one point for Source and Target supported)
-* connectPointsIntersect: Similar to connect adjacent pieces (connection type "adjacent points") but it doesn't create lines between points if the lines would intersect with another geometry.
+* **connectPointsIntersect**: Similar to connect adjacent pieces (connection type "adjacent points") but it doesn't create lines between points if the lines would intersect with another geometry.
   **NOTE:** If you are using the same geometry for points and the intersection then you might have to push the input points a tiny bit along their normals.
 Otherwise they might intersect with themselves and don't create lines.

 ## HDA Naming Reference: